zach-albia/zio-structure/README.md

 # zio-structure
-Just another way of structuring ZIO apps, with an emphasis on service-level transactions.
+Just another ZIO demo, with an emphasis on service-level transactions.

 ## How to run
 `sbt run`